yoitsuu/mini-netflix/README.md

 Notes:
-General structure was cleaner a few commits ago, supporting both query params and typical routes led to need for messy routes. (almost duplicate page.tsx files)
+1) General structure was cleaner a few commits ago, supporting both query params and typical routes led to need for messy routes. (almost duplicate page.tsx files)

+2) Most styles were from me eyeballing spacing on netflix directory, and tinkering until things looked "nice"